 • When the bottom is set, flip over to cook the other side.
 I like to use two spatulas for this step.
 Cook until lightly browned and set.

 • As you make these, you’ll need to stir the egg mixture each time to be sure each one gets an equal share of the bean sprouts and green onion, if you don’t, the last few will be just egg.
 No foo.
-No yung.
+No young.

 blank